 Make this “BBQ Pork Char Siu” recipe at home in your oven without any sesame or food coloring.
-This recipe is does not use any peanuts, tree nuts, egg, dairy, shellfish, or fish.
+I love this recipe because it’s very flavorful and tender, and you can use the leftovers to make char siu bao or char siu cheung fun.
+This recipe does not use any peanuts, tree nuts, egg, dairy, shellfish, fish, or sesame.

 How does one person prepare enough food for 30, 40, 50 people?
 My very clever mom and aunts always bought a few items from siu mei type restaurants, that specialize in roasted and prepared meats, such as roast duck, roast pork, whole soy sauce chicken, etc. to help them round out their menus.